Are Your Emails Tone Deaf?

 You are leaving that up to the other side to determine.

-For example, your mother will perceive the very same bold and red in an email differently than the same bold and red used in an email to a new acquaintance that may not know your personality or sense of humor.
+For example, your mother will perceive the same bold and red in an email differently than the same bold and red used in an email to a new acquaintance who may not know your personality or sense of humor.

 Your perceived tone will differ based on how well someone knows you.